theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/Builder.md

 ![](../../../../assets/HouseClass.png)

-For example, let’s think about how to create a `House` object.
+For example, let's think about how to create a `House` object.
 To build a simple house, you need to construct four walls and a floor, install a door, fit a pair of windows, and build a roof.
 But what if you want a bigger, brighter house, with a backyard and other goodies (like a heating system, plumbing, and electrical wiring)?
 译:

 The simplest solution is to extend the base `House` class and create a set of subclasses to cover all combinations of the parameters.
-But eventually you’ll end up with a considerable number of subclasses.
+But eventually you'll end up with a considerable number of subclasses.
 Any new parameter, such as the porch style, will require growing this hierarchy even more.
 译:

-There’s another approach that doesn’t involve breeding subclasses.
+There's another approach that doesn't involve breeding subclasses.
 You can create a giant constructor right in the base `House` class with all possible parameters that control the house object.
 While this approach indeed eliminates the need for subclasses, it creates another problem.
 译: